-Queen pulls out of attending Commonwealth Day service
+Queen pulls out of attending Commonwealth Service

 - Published

-The Queen will not attend next week's Commonwealth Day service at Westminster Abbey, Buckingham Palace has said.
+The Queen will not attend next week's Commonwealth Service at Westminster Abbey, Buckingham Palace has said.

 This is usually a significant occasion for the Queen and earlier in the week it had been hoped she would attend.